GibbonEdu/docs/content/administrators/getting-started/installing-gibbon/_index.md

 1. Set permissions of all Gibbon files so they are not publicly writeable (e.g. `chmod -Rv 755`).
 2. Create folder `/uploads` and set file permissions for to allow writing by web server (avoid chmod 777 for security reasons).
-3. To improve security and reliability, `magic_quotes_gpc` should be turned off in php.ini.
-This is supposed to be deprecated in PHP 5.3, but experience shows sometimes it is better to turn it off anyway.
-4. Turn PHP `register_globals` off.
-On shared host, use .htaccess `php_flag register_globals off` to do this
+3. Turn PHP `register_globals` off.
+On shared host, use .htaccess `php_flag register_globals off` to do this.
-5. Set PHP to allow `<?` as well as `<?php`.
-Turn `short_open_tag` on.
-(This is not required for running the Core as of v8.0.00 or greater.
-Update your additional modules to the latest version.)
-6. Turn folder browsing off.
+4. Turn folder browsing off.
 On shared host, use .htaccess `Options -Indexes`
-7. Set PHP's `max_file_uploads` to at least the number of students in a class.
+5. Set PHP's `max_file_uploads` to at least the number of students in a class.
+6. Set PHP's `max_input_vars` setting to 5,000 (otherwise Manage Permissions breaks).
-8. Set PHP's error to be `error_reporting = E_ALL & ~E_NOTICE` or less aggressive
+7. Set PHP's error to be `error_reporting = E_ALL & ~E_NOTICE` or less aggressive.
-9. Set PHP to allow URLs as files (otherwise Calendar overlay in TT will not work). `allow_url_fopen=On`
+8. Set PHP to allow URLs as files with `allow_url_fopen=On` (otherwise Calendar overlay in TT will not work).
-10. Set PHP's `max_input_vars` setting to 5,000 (otherwise Manage Permissions breaks)
-11. On systems that use selinux make sure to run `setsebool -P httpd_can_sendmail 1` to enable Gibbon to send mail.
+9. On systems that use selinux make sure to run `setsebool -P httpd_can_sendmail 1` to enable Gibbon to send mail.